auntyemman/Task-management/README.md

 ## Description

 Task manager that allows task management and filtering tasks by status (all, pending, completed) and searching by title.
-This also give statistics of task completion rate.
+This also gives statistics of task completion rate.

 ## Project setup